dojo/docs/quickstart/numbersDates.rst

    "@","Number","No","Significant digit"
-   "#","Number","Yes","Digit, zero shows as absent" ".","Number","Yes","Decimal separator or monetary decimal separator" "-","Number","Yes","Minus sign" ",","Number","Yes","Grouping separator" "E","Number","Yes","Separates mantissa and exponent in scientific notation.
+   "#","Number","Yes","Digit, zero shows as absent" ".","Number","Yes","Decimal separator or monetary decimal separator" "\-","Number","Yes","Minus sign" ",","Number","Yes","Grouping separator" "E","Number","Yes","Separates mantissa and exponent in scientific notation.
 Need not be quoted in prefix or suffix."
-   "+","Exponent","Yes","Prefix positive exponents with localized plus sign.
+   "\+","Exponent","Yes","Prefix positive exponents with localized plus sign.
 Need not be quoted in prefix or suffix."
-   ";","Subpattern boundary","Yes","Separates positive and negative subpatterns" "%","Prefix or suffix","Yes","Multiply by 100 and show as percentage" "*","Prefix/suffix boundary","Yes","Pad escape, precedes pad character"
+   ";","Subpattern boundary","Yes","Separates positive and negative subpatterns" "%","Prefix or suffix","Yes","Multiply by 100 and show as percentage" "\*","Prefix/suffix boundary","Yes","Pad escape, precedes pad character"

 Examples